 Courses meet General Education requirements and 3 units may double count above in COS-GE.
 Students earning a degree in Physical Therapy Assistant are exempt from the 2-unit PE subject requirement and the 1-unit Information Competency requirement.
 Physical Therapist Assistant students are also exempt from the 3-unit Health & Wellness requirement; however, one of the following must be completed as an alternative: PSY 1, SOC 1, or NURS 106.

 The Associate Degree requirements include completion of the:

 - Required major courses and restricted elective courses with a "C" or better grade in each course (required and restricted elective courses may be substituted with the approval of the Division Chair),

 - General Education requirements,

-- Subject requirements including *PE, *Health & Wellness, and American Institutions, and
+- Subject requirements including American Institutions.

 - A minimum of 60 units of degree applicable courses numbered 1-299, at least 12 of which must be taken in residence at College of the Sequoias, with a "C" (2.0) average (see Associate Degree Requirements for additional details).